kentcdodds/old-kentcdodds.com/content/blog/making-your-ui-tests-resilient-to-change/index.md

 ```

 And we're good to go!
 Well, if we start using CSS-in-JS to style our form and no
-longer need the `email-field` and `password-field` class names, should we remove
+longer need the `username-field` and `password-field` class names, should we
-those?
+remove those?
 Or do we keep them because our tests use them?
 Hmmmmmmm..... 🤔

 ## So how do we write resilient selectors?